Andri22/form-to-notion-makecom/README.md

-# Form to Notion Pipeline — Make.com Workflow
+# Form to Notion Pipeline — Make.com Scenario

 ## What It Does
 Captures client inquiry form submissions instantly, creates